jackmerrill/maatt.fr/content/projects/gitcord.md

 ---

 I recently was sent an invite to a GitHub organisation and a Discord group known as «DevingOnDiscord».
 From my understanding, it's essentially a group of lads who use Discord to turn a profit with their software.
 Frankly, I've never really cared about making a profit from my service, but I decided to help out with some of the projects.
-One of those being GitCord.
+One of those being Gitcord.

-GitCord is a Discord bot that allows people to search for repositories via GitHub's API.
+Gitcord is a Discord bot that allows people to search for repositories via GitHub's API.
 It's pretty simple.
 Written in TypeScript with Discord.js, it uses the `/search/repositories` endpoint to query for results.
 It works not too far from the following:

 1. You call the command and provide a query (eg. `git!search user:doamatto`)
 2. It takes your query and: